 A final argument raised in this department is that users of an open source tool are in control of their own destiny: they can stick with the version they've fetched, and need not upgrade to new, incompatible releases.
 This seems a bit thin to me.
 If users never upgrade as a tool evolves, they soon become badly out of date with libraries, tools, on-line help, and books.
 This is true even if users maintain their Python themselves: while their dated code might run in some newer Pythons, they will still wind up well behind the curve in terms of both resources, and the language's ecosystem at large.

 Python's history is a good case in point here: code written in Python today looks very different than it did in the past.
 In fact, I commonly write scripts which contain almost no lines that would have run in a Python of just a few years ago.
-If users had installed 2.0, for instance, and never upgraded, their code would be badly out of date today, and nearly every available learning resource would be largely irrelevant to their code.
+If users had installed 2.0, for instance, and never upgraded, their scripts would be badly out of date today, and nearly every available learning resource would be largely irrelevant to their code.
 As is, today's users must take care with books to select from one that covers 2.X, 3.X, or both.
 Even in open source, users do have to keep up with new releases, just as they must keep up with new language features, or risk being alienated from most forms of support.

 This stability-versus-relevance debate reflects a basic difference of philosophies, and is a core dilemma of open source in general.
 As a former compiler developer I know that experimenting with language features can be fun.
 But as an author and trainer who has taught thousands of Python users in person, I also know that stability becomes crucial once a system grows to be as widely used as Python.
 For better or worse, this tradeoff bears directly on the choice of tools like Python in production environments, and will likely continue to be a factor in Python's future.
 It also impacts the size of the learning task for Python newcomers, the next and final question's theme.